anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 406 Not Acceptable: if the Content-Type indicated by the Accept header is unknown or unsupported.

-If the validation succeeds, the registrar SHOULD accept the PVR to join the domain as defined in section 5.3 of {{RFC8995}}.
+If the validation succeeds, the registrar performs pledge authorization according to {{RFC8995}, Section 5.3 followed by obtaining a voucher from the pledge's MASA according to {{RFC8995}}, Section 5.4 with the modifications described below in {{rvr-proc}}.
-The registrar then establishes a TLS connection to MASA as described in section 5.4 of {{RFC8995}} to obtain a voucher for the pledge.

-### Registrar-Voucher-Request (RVR) Processing (Registrar to MASA)
+### Registrar-Voucher-Request (RVR) Processing (Registrar to MASA) {#rvr-proc}

+If the MASA address/URI is learned from the {{RFC8995}} Section 2.3 IDevID MASA URI extension, then the MASA on that URI MUST support the procedures defined in this document if the PVR used JSON-JWS encoding.
+If the MASA is only configured on the registrar, then a registrar supporting BRKSI-PRM and other voucher encoding formats (such as those in {{RFC8995}}) SHOULD support per-message-format MASA address/URI configuration for the same IDevID trust anchor."

-The registrar SHALL construct the payload of the RVR as defined in {{RFC8995}}.
+The registrar SHALL construct the payload of the RVR as defined in {{RFC8995}}, Section 5.5.
 The RVR encoding SHALL be JSON-in-JWS as defined in {{I-D.ietf-anima-jws-voucher}}.

 The header of the RVR SHALL contain the following parameter as defined for JWS {{RFC7515}}: